jtoom4SO/so4t_scim_user_deletion/README.md

 ## Support, security, and legal
-Disclaimer: This script is designed for current Stack Overflow clients that need assistance with bulk API actions.

 If you encounter problems using the script, please open a support issue with Stack Overflow.
-You are also welcome to clone and change the script to suit your needs.
+You can also clone and change the script to suit your needs.
 It is provided as-is, with no warranty or guarantee of any kind.